chandrapanda/happy-habit-tracker/README.md

 ## Description

 Track your dietary, physical, and mental health by utilizing this habit application!
 Users can select from a variety of habits and check out their habit history on an intuitive, dynamic chart.
+This application is deployed to Heroku.
+To see the application, scroll to "LINKS" and click the Heroku button!

 ## Table of Contents